 For instance, if you’re not a vegetarian, you eat red meat, and you haven’t experienced any heavy bleeding, it could be the grains in your diet preventing the absorption of these precious minerals.

 Lectins are a naturally-occurring pesticide, and are found primarily in grains but especially wheat and legumes.
-They are sticky molecules, and can bind with the lining of the gut – especially the microvilli which line the small intestine and are responsible for leaky gut which leads to nutrient malabsorbption.
+They are sticky molecules and can bind with the lining of the gut – especially the microvilli which line the small intestine and are responsible for a condition called leaky gut which leads to nutrient malabsorption.

 This is a form of lectin, and can have powerful effects on the body.
 It is found in greatest quantities in whole wheat and can cause damage to the majority of the tissues in your body especially thyroid, and the production of serotonin your happy hormone.
 The key problem with AGA is that it can cause these effects WITHOUT requiring genetic susceptibility to gluten i.e coeliac disease.
 It stimulates pro-inflammatory chemical messengers, which can pass through the blood-brain barrier.
 It can also interfere with gene expression and hormonal functioning.
 It is because of this that I recommend most people should try going gluten free for a period of 4-6 weeks to see if you experience a reduction in these symptoms.

 Gluten isn’t just a buzzword or scapegoat for the newest diet craze.
-It is a protein found in wheat, barley, and rye, and is what gives bread its stretch.
+Gluten is a protein found in wheat, barley, and rye, and is what gives bread its stretch.
 Its consumption stimulates the production of a protein called zonulin in everyone who eats it.
 Zonulin is currently the only known regulator of the tight junctions between the cell walls of the digestive tract.
 The wall of the digestive tract is meant to serve as a barrier between us, and the outside world.
 However, zonulin can loosen these tight junctions, allowing undigested food particles and other inflammatory particles to pass into the bloodstream.
 Again this is known as leaky gut syndrome.
-To learn more about leaky gut, you can read the works of Dr Amy Myer and Dr Natasha Campbell McBride who both specialise in gut health.

-If you are susceptible to zonulin, this can lead to an immune response, contributing to a whole host of autoimmune conditions including Celiac Disease, Hashimoto’s Thyroiditis, Graves Disease, Multiple Sclerosis, and Fibromyalgia, as well as all sorts of neurological disorders and skin conditions including eczema.
+If you are susceptible to zonulin, this can lead to an immune response that can contribute to a whole host of autoimmune conditions including Celiac Disease, Hashimoto’s Thyroiditis, Graves Disease, Multiple Sclerosis, and Fibromyalgia, as well as all sorts of neurological disorders and skin conditions including eczema.